 - 8 ounces uncooked whole wheat small pasta shell- or spiral-shaped pasta

-- Grape tomatoes and sliced jalapeno pepper, optional
+- Chopped tomato and sliced jalapeno pepper, optional

 - In a Dutch oven, cook beef over medium heat 6-8 minutes or until no longer pink, breaking into crumbles; drain.
 Stir in seasonings.

 - Add tomato juice, water, tomato paste and sugar to pan; bring to a boil.
 Stir in pasta.
 Reduce heat; simmer, covered, 20-22 minutes or until pasta is tender, stirring occasionally.
-If desired, top with tomatoes and jalapeno slices.
+If desired, top with chopped tomato and jalapeno slices.
 Yield: 6 servings.